 - Large shoulders

 - Trapped shoulders during birth

 Understanding what caused your baby’s birth injury is the first step toward a full diagnosis.
-A clear understanding and diagnosis then allows you to work with your pediatrician and other medical specialists to decide on the best course of treatments for your baby.
+A clear understanding and a diagnosis allow you to work with your pediatrician and other medical specialists to decide on the best course of treatment for your baby.

 Erb’s Palsy and Ruptures Symptoms